regebro/moving-big-projects/moving-big-projects.rst

     :width: 80%

 .. note::
+    The first thing you need to do is stop being a fire department.

     Many large organizations are constantly putting out fires.
     That's not a good situation to port to Python 3, because if the changes you do as a part of normal development breaks production,